eqlabs/polkadot-light-client-spec/src/implementation.md

 - [cpp-libp2p](https://github.com/libp2p/cpp-libp2p) will be used as libp2p implementation.
 We will extend these libraries to support building with the Conan package manager.
 Also we will add support of building with Emscripten and websocket clients.

+## Light Client Component Interactions

+The client will perform light-weight interactions with components (e.g., GRANDPA) by way of two groups of messaging:
+- notification messages
+- request/response messages

+Notifications make use of the following protocols:
+- /dot/block-announces/1
+- /dot/transactions/1
+- /paritytech/grandpa/1

+Block announces are intentionally sent only to light clients, and not to full nodes.
+Block announces coming from light clients are useless to full nodes, as they can't download the block body (which they need) from that light client.

+Request/Responses use these protocols:
+- /dot/sync/2
+- /dot/light/2
+- /dot/kad
+- /dot/sync/warp

+The `/dot/state/2` protocol is only supported by full nodes

+More research is required to determine exactly what ...

 ## Protocol Support

 To support the light client functionality we will implement the support of the following protocols: